bhagadeakshay/firstGitRepo/README.md

 # firstGitRepo

 this is our demo about git
 <br>
-Authon: Akshay
+Authon: Akshay Bhagade